 1. Do your research!

 It is absolutely vital that you find out your destination country’s requirements upon arrival.

 Will the country require that your cat is quarantined?
 What documents do you need?
 What vaccinations does my pet need to have?
 These are types of questions you need to be asking and finding the answers to.

 2. Do not wait, be proactive!

 Something I wish I had more time to do.
 I had very little time to prepare Yoda for international travel because I was informed of my acceptance into the program and starting date with unexpected, short notice.
-I managed however, so I know you can too!
+I managed, however, so I know you can too!

 Plan at least 2-3 months (minimum) in advance.
-Vet appointments need to be schedule for vet certification, vaccinations, etc. There are deadlines, so make sure not to miss them.
+Vet appointments need to be scheduled for vet certification, vaccinations, etc. There are deadlines, so make sure not to miss them.
 Each country is different.
 You can find lots of country-related information (including vaccination requirements) on Pet Travel.

 3. Make phone calls, appointments: Ask, be persistent!